cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

 - Connecting to computer clusters requires that local machine has ssh keys set up with FutureGrid

+-** In order to transfer files to host, submit jobs, etc, you must have a working ssh connection!
+Editing submit.py methods may be necessary if password is required or enter host with user:password@host format.

 	Usage:
 		submit.py (-h | --help)